turirandy/enviroment/README.md

 # SISTERS FOR PLANET

-Welcome to **SISTERS FOR PLANET** - a passionate,collaborative movement dedicated to protecting and saving our Earth and empowering communities to live sustainably.
+Welcome to **SISTERS FOR PLANET** - a passionate,collaborative movement dedicated to protecting and saving our Earth and empowering communities to live sustainably.Sisters for Planet is a non-profitable organization that aims to make Communities and Schools Green and Cleaner.

 # Our Mission
 We belive the planet needs our collective voice and its starts with us.Our mission is to actively contribute to the protection and rehabilitation of the environment through tree planting,waste management efforts and educalional outreach programs.
+WE GO CLEANER AND GREENER

 # Objectives
 -Afforestation and Reforestation